defo-project/ech-dev-utils/howtos/lighttpd.md

 # Lighttpd and ECH

-Notes on our lighttpd integration.
+Notes on the lighttpd ECH integration.

 We assume you've already built our OpenSSL fork in ``$HOME/code/openssl`` and have gotten the [localhost-tests](localhost-tests.md) working, and you should